Updated September 25, 2020

 The B.C.
 Government also announced the following measures to support people who have been impacted by COVID-19:

 - B.C.
-Emergency Benefit for Workers, which will provide a one-time tax-free payment of $1,000 to British Columbians who are receiving EI or the new federal emergency benefit because of COVID-19.
+Emergency Benefit for Workers, which will provide a one-time tax-free payment of $1,000 to British Columbians who:

 - One-time enhancement to the Climate Action Tax Credit, which will be paid in July 2020 to moderate to low-income families.
 An adult will receive up to $218.00 (increased from $43.50) and a child will receive $64.00 (increased from $12.75).

-- Starting March 30, 2020, B.C. student loan payments are automatically frozen for six months.
+- Starting March 30, 2020, B.C. student loan payments are automatically frozen until September 30, 2020.
+Interest that currently applies to the federal portion of student loans will not accrue during this period.

 - Allowing deferral of BC Hydro bill payments with no penalty.
 People who experienced job loss, illness or lost wages because of COVID-19 can access up to $600 to pay their hydro bills through the Customer Crisis Fund.